memfault/interrupt/_drafts/A BLE Primer.md

 The good thing is that, as a developer looking to develop BLE applications, you won’t have to worry much about the layers below the Security Manager and Attribute Protocol.
 But lets at least cover the definitions of these layers:

-- The **physical layer (PHY)** refers to the physical radio used for communication and for modulating/demodulating the data.
+- The **Physical Layer (PHY)** refers to the physical radio used for communication and for modulating/demodulating the data.
 It operates in the ISM band (2.4 GHz spectrum).

 - The **Link Layer** is the layer that interfaces with the Physical Layer (Radio) and provides the higher levels an abstraction and a way to interact with the radio (through an intermediary level called the HCI layer which we’ll discuss shortly).
 It is responsible for managing the state of the radio as well as the timing requirements for adhering to the Bluetooth Low Energy specification.